 To answer this question, it helps to understand how our cooperative works.
 Our farms range in location from Oregon to North Carolina and as we know, the seasons are drastically different.
 This means each farm can raise animals in a way that suits the climate they are in while ensuring the animals’ safety and continued practice of regenerative agriculture.

-Living on the farm full time with micro-broods and herds means we can keep an eye on all animals everyday.
+Because many of our farmers live on their farms, they are able to provide continual care for them.
 So if a big storm is coming we will move them to more sheltered areas in addition to providing hay for warmth.
 Although meat is seasonal, our ultimate goal is to give our animals the best life possible and provide our customers with products all year around.
 This is why we freeze our meat at the peak of freshness and ensure your favorite cuts are available even in our off season.